gridlocdev/v/doc/docs.md

 This creates an array of 10000 `int` elements that are all initialized with `3`.
 Memory space is reserved for 30000 elements.
 The parameters `len`, `cap` and `init` are optional;
-`len` defaults to `0` and `init` to the default initialization of the element type (`0` for numerical type, `''` for `string`, etc).
+`len` defaults to `0` and `init` to the default initialization of the element type (`0` for numerical type, `''` for `string`, etc.).
 The run time system makes sure that the capacity is not smaller than `len` (even if a smaller value is specified explicitly):

 ```v